 - Greater than > or Less than <

 - Change your password often but not more than once per day.

 - Your password is case sensitive so be sure to enter it exactly as you originally set it up.

 - Once your account is established, you can make changes to your name, telephone number, email address, and password.
 To make a change, click the "My Account" link at the top of any page within My PAA; and then click the Edit button or the Change Your Password button and follow the instructions.
 You cannot change your user ID, secret question, or secret answer.

-- If you no longer need your My PAA account, click the "My Account" link at the top of any page within My PAA; and then click the "Deactivate My Account" button and follow the instructions.
+- If you no longer need your My PAA account, you can deactivate your account.
+Click the “My Account” link at the top of any page within My PAA; and then click the “Deactivate My Account” button and follow the instructions.
 This will remove any plans and deactivate your account.

 - If there is currently a filing coordinator, that person invites you to be part of the plan's filing team and sets your permissions to include being the filing coordinator.

 - If there has never been a filing coordinator, the new filing coordinator selects the "Add a Plan as Filing Coordinator" button on his/her Home Page and provides the requested information.

 - If a filing team has been left without a filing coordinator, a person outside the filing team (i.e., other than a current team member) selects the "Add a Plan as Filing Coordinator" button on his/her Home Page and provides the requested information.